 Clamp Meter Basics – Everything You Need to Know

 If you have ever used a multimeter, you will know how to operate a clamp meter.
-When you want to measure something with a clamp meter, you need to turn the clamp meter on, turn the dial in the middle on the wanted setting (just like on multimeters), spread the clamps and place the conductor in the middle and read the measurement.
+When you want to measure something with a meter clamp, you need to turn the clamp meter on, turn the dial in the middle on the wanted setting (just like on multimeters), spread the clamps and place the conductor in the middle and read the measurement.
 A clamp-on meter helps technicians to measure current in the circuit without disconnecting any wire.

-When you want to replace the battery on your clamp meter, you should unscrew the battery lid on the back side, and you should be able to take care of everything from there.
+When you want to replace the battery on your clamp meter, you should unscrew the battery compartment on the backside, and you should be able to take care of everything from there.

 Features of the best Clamp Meters